 The Harvey Mudd College Homework Hotline is an over-the-phone, mathematics and science tutoring service for students in grades 4 through 12.
 Our program is modeled after the successful Rose-Hulman Institute of Technology (RHIT) Homework Hotline established in 1991.

 Who can use Homework Hotline?

 Students in grades 4 through 12 who need assistance with their mathematics and science assignments (e.g. homework, studying for a test).

 Is Homework Hotline free?

 Yes.
 Both the phone call and the tutoring are free to all student callers.
 Also, there is no need to register or go anywhere.
 Students call from the safety and comfort of their homes.

-What do students need during a tutoring session?
+What do students need during a phone tutoring session?

 - Homework assignment

-What should I expect from a Homework Hotline tutoring session?
+What should I expect from a Homework Hotline phone tutoring session?

-A homework hotline tutor will assist the student caller with guiding questions and encourage the student to be an active participant in his/her learning.
+A homework hotline tutor will assist the student caller with guiding questions and encourage the student to be an active participant in their learning.
 The tutor will use the student’s prior knowledge and encourage the student to use all available resources first.
-The tutor will also invite the student to write down procedural steps in his/her own words to help the student solve similar problems on his/her own.
+The tutor will also invite the student to write down procedural steps in their own words to help the student solve similar problems on their own.

-The goal of the tutor is to help the student caller with one homework question, and then encourage the student to try solving similar problems on his/her own.
-The student caller is invited to call the Homework Hotline again if he or she gets stuck on another problem (similar or different to the current question).
+The goal of the tutor is to help the student caller with one homework question, and then encourage the student to try solving similar problems on their own.
+The student caller is invited to call the Homework Hotline again if they get stuck on another problem (similar or different to the current question).